SunnyKumar28/prodigal_task/README.md

-# Prodigal Task – AI-Powered Knowledge Retrieval Pipeline
+# Prodigal Task – AI-Powered Knowledge Retrieval

 Welcome to the **Prodigal Task**, an end-to-end pipeline that extracts knowledge from raw documents and enables semantic search and question-answering using advanced embedding techniques and LLMs.
 This system transforms unstructured CSV into a powerful knowledge base you can query in natural language.